 Solving Consumer Printing Problems: What Was Google Cloud Print?

 Some of you out there might be asking: “Wait, what was Google Cloud Print again?”

-Well, here is a quick recap: Google Cloud Print, released in 2011, was essentially a consumer-orientated cloud printing service that connected any application to a cloud-enabled home printer.
+Well, here is a quick recap: Google Cloud Print, released in 2011, was essentially a consumer-orientated cloud printing service which connected any application to a cloud-enabled home printer.

 This freed users from having to download printer drivers, reduced compatibility errors and allowed users to share printers with friends and family.

 Google Cloud Print did a great job of proving how printing problems are easily solved via a cloud-based platform.

-However, although Google Cloud Print was marketed as enterprise-ready, any somewhat larger business, coworking space or educational institution knew that it was never a holistic printing service anyway.
+However, although it was marketed as enterprise-ready, any somewhat larger business, coworking space or educational institution knew it was never truly a complete printing service.

 Time to Switch: How Did Google Cloud Print Fall Short?

 First things first, Google Cloud Print did a lot of things right.

-Google Cloud print was free, relatively easy to use and directly integrated into some printers, meaning printers are available over the internet without needing new hardware or software.
+Google Cloud print was free, relatively easy to use and already integrated into some printers, meaning printers could be made available over the internet without needing new hardware or software.

-Most importantly, Google Cloud Print opted for the correct approach with a public-cloud-based printing service, which renders print jobs from any device on cloud computing infrastructure and the sends them back down to the target printer in a format the printer understands.
+Most importantly, Google Cloud Print opted for the correct approach with a public cloud-based printing service.
+Print jobs, sent from any device on cloud computing infrastructure, are rendered in the cloud and sent back to the target printer in a format it understands.

 - Cost controls.
-Identify where you may be losing money, any underused or overused printers and check if printing for each printer is being optimized.
+Identify where you might be losing money, any underused or overused printers and check if printing for each printer is being optimized.

 - The ability to provide printing as a service.
 Easily offer students and users the ability to print, handle billing easily and manage the service remotely.

 - Automatic printer assignment based on existing AD privileges.
 Easily deliver a strong level of control over which groups have access to which printers, all based on existing user rights.